Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

     For example 125460 has 2 possible sets of fangs (204, 615) and (246, 510) and will still return `True`.

 - Your `is_vampire_number` has to return the correct answer (True/False)
-  - It has to throw `Exception` (or derivatives) if invalid argument is passed to it.
+  - It has to throw **`ValueError`** if invalid argument is passed to it.
   - Valid argument is a natural number starting from 1 example 1,2,3....

 - You will be disqualified if you don't follow any of the above rules including:
-  - Your execution time takes more than 10s (see testing enviroment for specs)
+  - Your execution time takes more than 10s (see testing environment for specs)
   - You hardcoded the answers.
   - You copy pasted code from net.